-The Highland Experience Day tour depart Inverness
+Highland Experience Day tour from Inverness

-Tour Highlights: The Kessock Bridge, Scenic Cromarty Firth Drive, Cromarty, Pirates Graves, Fortrose, Chanonry Point, Dolphin Spotting, Beauly, Glen Convinth, The Official Loch Ness Centre and Loch Ness
+The Kessock Bridge, Scenic Cromarty Firth Drive, Cromarty, Pirates Graves, Fortrose, Chanonry Point, Dolphin Spotting, Beauly, Glen Convinth, The Official Loch Ness Centre and Loch Ness

 We leave Inverness behind and cross the Moray Firth to reach the Black Isle.
 Enjoy panoramic views as we travel through the Black Isle.
 Shortly the expanse of the Cromarty Firth will come into view.
 This deep estuary is almost landlocked and this natural defence made it an important naval base during both World Wars.
 For nature lovers the Cromarty Firth has one of the largest areas of unspoilt mudflats in the UK making it an important staging post for waders and wildfowl as they migrate south.

 Our visit to the sleepy fishing village of Cromarty is like a journey into the past with its quaint fishermen’s cottages, crow-stepped houses and grand sandstone mansions.
 Once this attractive town was the major port for the North of Scotland, however the industrial revolution meant that this prosperity did not last long.
 The character of the village has been retained though, thanks to the careful conservation work that has been undertaken here.

 After time in Cromarty we will make our way to Rosemarkie and Fortrose, where we will stop at Chanonry Point.
 The Moray Firth is home to a community of some 130 Bottlenose Dolphins and Chanonry Point is a popular vantage point with fans of these loveable mammals.